-The global spread of new digital communication technologies has profoundly transformed the way organizations operate and interact with the outside world.
+The global spread of new digital communication technologies has profoundly transformed the way organisations operate and interact with the outside world.
 This edited volume explores the impact of digital technologies, with a focus on social media, for one of the major actors in international affairs, namely IOs.
-To examine the peculiar dynamics characterizing the IO-digital nexus, the volume relies on theoretical insights drawn from the disciplines of International Relations, Diplomatic Studies, Media and Communication Studies, as well as from Organization Studies.
-The volume maps the evolution of IOs’ ‘digital universe’ and examines the impact of digital technologies on issues of organizational autonomy, legitimacy and contestation.
-The volume’s contributions combine engaging theoretical insights with newly compiled empirical material and an eclectic set of methodological approaches (multivariate regression, network analysis, content analysis, sentiment analysis), offering a highly nuanced and textured understanding of the multifaceted, complex and ever-evolving nature of the use of digital technologies by international organisations in their multilateral engagements.
+To examine the peculiar dynamics characterising the IO–digital nexus, the volume relies on theoretical insights drawn from the disciplines of International Relations, Diplomatic Studies, Media, and Communication Studies, as well as from Organisation Studies.
+The volume maps the evolution of IOs’ "digital universe" and examines the impact of digital technologies on issues of organisational autonomy, legitimacy, and contestation.
+The volume’s contributions combine engaging theoretical insights with newly compiled empirical material and an eclectic set of methodological approaches (multivariate regression, network analysis, content analysis, sentiment analysis), offering a highly nuanced and textured understanding of the multifaceted, complex, and ever-evolving nature of the use of digital technologies by international organisations in their multilateral engagements.

 Table of Contents

-1. Introduction: Going Digital: Choices and Challenges for International Organizations
+1. Going Digital: Choices and Challenges for International Organisations

 Corneliu Bjola and Ruben Zaiotti

-2. International Organizations’ Public Communication Going Digital?
+2. IO Public Communication Going Digital?
 Understanding Social Media Adoption and Use in Times of Politicization

 3. Digital Diplomacy or Political Communication?
 Exploring Social Media in the EU Institutions from a Critical Discourse Perspective

 4. Is there a place for a crowdsourcing in multilateral global diplomacy?
-Searching for a new museum definition: ICOM versus the world of museum professional
+Searching for a new museum definition: ICOM versus the world of museum professionals

 5. The United Nations in the Digital Age: Harnessing the Power of New Digital Information and Communication Technologies